 - Pilcher’s Reserve – The most recommendable spot along Macquarie River for cod fishing.
 It’s located in Dubbo, west of Newcastle.

 - Burril Lake – This is by far the best fishing spot in Ulladulla.
 Flathead, salmon, and tailor will bite even when casting from the shore.

 - Forster-Tuncurry – The twin towns of Forster and Tuncurry have plenty of fishing spots in their long beaches, creeks, rivers, and lake to catch bream and flathead.

 There you have it, our picks for the best places to go fishing and boating around New South Wales.
-Of course there are so many more great locations however this short list are certainly at the top of our list.
-If you’re keen to experience these waters aboard your very own vessel, contact Aussie Boat Loans to discuss your finance options.
+Of course, there are so many more great locations however this short list is certainly at the top of our list.
+If you’re keen to experience these waters aboard your very own vessel, contact Aussie Boat Loans to discuss your boat finance options.